 Concrete surfaces imitate sponges when exposed to water.
-It will draw water till it is filled, or if there is no more water available.
+It will draw water till it is saturated, or if there is no more water available.
 It will then disperse the water till it reaches balance state.

 Water may cause many processes that can lead to noticeable damage.
 Water causes the rebar to rust.
 This in turn compromises the concrete.

 Water also activates alkali disintegration.
-Throughout the treating process of concrete, the alkali in the concrete ends up being inactive.
+During the treating process of concrete, the alkali in the concrete ends up being inactive.
 As water leaks into the concrete the alkali begins to respond once again with the concrete around it.
 This damages the concrete from within.

 You will more than likely need only one application of concrete sealant to keep your concrete surfaces safeguarded.